gomorpheus/morpheus-docs/provisioning/instances/managing_instances.rst

 The environment, group and owner fields must be set to previously defined options in |morpheus|.

-Name, description , metadata and tags are free form fields that allow you to add additional information to your instance.
+Name, description, metadata and tags are free form fields that allow you to add additional information to your instance.

 Performing Instance Actions